 7. C&C Cages with Stands are a game changer

 A stand is a great way to up your C&C game and provides a lot of benefits for you and your piggies.
 Stands will allow for easier cleaning and good compliance with care.
 It helps to reduce the need to bend all the way to the ground, especially if you have back issues.
 Stands can also make it a lot easier to interact with your guinea pigs and aid in taming them: you will be more on their level.
 As guinea pigs are prey animals, it will be not as frightening for them when they are higher up, instead of being mistaken for a bird of prey when you bend or reach from above.
-Stands also allow you to create a useful storage area under your cage for ease of access to pellets, cleaning items, or other items of your choosing.
+Stands also allow you to create a useful storage area under your cage for ease of access to pellets, cleaning items, or other items of your choosing. (try using storage boxes underneath you cage to create a fun set up!)

 8. Super modular grids – modify your C&C cage however you want